jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-09-18-getting-started-with-fpv-drones/index.md

 ![Flysky FS-i6 radio](fpv-drones-getting-started-2.jpg)

 As far as FPV goggles go, I am using the [Eachine VR-007 Pro][5] (on top of the backpack in the picture).
 Those are super cheap (~ 35 euro), while Fatsharks or other more expensive and much higher quality brands can get up to 500 euro and beyond.
-I figured those are gonna be a perfect starting goggle for the price and I would never feel sorry about tossing them away in favor a better set in the future.
+I figured those are gonna be a perfect starting goggle for the price and I would never feel sorry about tossing them away in favor of a better set in the future.

 Now, I am still a VERY long way from being even a half decent pilot.
 But for about ~ 5 flights of ~ 10mins or less each, I can really say I see progress.
 One thing I really recommend is connecting your controller to your computer and spending some time in a simulator.
 Some of those are surprisingly close to the real thing and they will save you a lot of crashes in the beginning, at least till you get the basics.
 That would hopefully reduce the chance of ending up with the quad on a tree or a broken quad arm.